entropyxyz/entropy-docs/content/guides/deploy-a-program.md

 ### Deploy the program

-1. Start the CLI by running `entropy`.
+1. Start the CLI by running `entropy tui`.
 1. At the main menu within the CLI, select **Deploy Program**:

    ```output